ennalezah/ennalezah.github.io/_posts/2019-07-12-things_to_know_when_first_learning_oop.markdown

 <div align="center"><img src="https://media1.tenor.com/images/63abe189905c035be66de6c3b548b825/tenor.gif?itemid=13134027" width="40%"></div>
 <br />
 <hr />

-### Object
+<h3>Object </h3>
-A specific thing you create from a class, its own individual.
-All objects are created from a class.
+<p>A specific thing you create from a class, its own individual.
+All objects are created from a class.</p>

-### Class
+<h3>Class </h3>
-This is the very first thing you’ll be creating in your object-oriented code.
+<p>This is the very first thing you’ll be creating in your object-oriented code.
 Without it, you wouldn’t be able to create anything.
 A class is the blueprint (the template, the structure, the fundamental building blocks) for creating objects.
 Class names are usually nouns, and I think of it as the general name for the object you’ll be creating.
-A class name begins with a capital letter, and if there is more than one word for your class, the class name should always be CamelCased (<-- just like that).
+A class name begins with a capital letter, and if there is more than one word for your class, the class name should always be CamelCased (<-- just like that).</p>

 ```
 class Person